divya-r-kamat/NLP-With-PyTorch/Sequence-to-Sequence-with-Attention/Readme.md

 The model implemented in this notebook avoids this compression by allowing the decoder to look at the entire source sentence (via its hidden states) at each decoding step!
 How does it do this?
 It uses *attention*.

-Attention works by first, calculating an attention vector, $a$, that is the length of the source sentence.
+Attention works by first, calculating an attention vector, a, that is the length of the source sentence.
 The attention vector has the property that each element is between 0 and 1, and the entire vector sums to 1.
-We then calculate a weighted sum of our source sentence hidden states, $H$, to get a weighted source vector, $w$.
+We then calculate a weighted sum of our source sentence hidden states, H, to get a weighted source vector, w.

 $$w = \sum_{i}a_ih_i$$